BirbEXE/epaper-github-stats/README.md

 ### Change .env file

+**This section is optional, but without filling out the .env file you will be rate limited to 60 requests per hour**

 To run the code, you will need to add your own github username into the `GH_USER` section of .env.

 You will also have to generate a Github Personal Access Token to access the API